/ seo-glossary / What Is Brand Mentions? SEO Glossary

 Why Brand Mentions Matter for SEO

-Referral Traffic and Awareness.
-Even without a link, brand mentions put your name in front of new audiences.
-Readers who see your brand mentioned on a trusted site may search for you directly, increasing branded search volume, which is itself a positive ranking signal.
+Referral traffic and branded search.
+Even without a hyperlink, a brand mention puts your name in front of new audiences.
+Readers who see you referenced on a trusted site may search for you by name afterward.
+Branded search demand is a real downstream effect of mentions, though Google has not published it as a ranking factor in its own right.

 Linked vs. Unlinked Brand Mentions